 Can you condition yourself?
 Can you quit smoking, concentrate on your studies, or train yourself to save money by ringing bells?

-Yes and no. It is possible to condition yourself to form certain habits, but you have to be patient and committed to the idea.
+Yes and no. It is possible to condition yourself to form certain habits, but you must be patient and committed to the idea.
 There is more to learning than behaviorism.